CeciliaSG/recipe_converter/README.md

 **[View the live project here](https://recipe-converter-0e511cb84db5.herokuapp.com/) and the [Spreadsheet here]([Spreadsheet](https://docs.google.com/spreadsheets/d/1HxRmrXuh0vBWrZJDnR1j-UeINHnjVnlFtAIUtNRiUoE/edit?pli=1#gid=1522122947))**

-This is a recipe ingredient conversion app.
-It would most probably be part of a more extensive recipe site.
+This is a recipe ingredient conversion app, and would most probably be part of a more extensive recipe site.
 The apps function is to facilitate the users experience, by easily converting the recipe ingredients for number of portions, and for either metric or imperial units.
+The apps function is for all users who waant to cook a recipe on the website or blog.

+The app converts ingredient amounts from one upto 100 portions.
+It also converts metric measurements to imperial if the user wants those instead.

 <h2 align="center"><img src="https://i.ibb.co/TYvTXz1/Example-CI.png"></h2>